For answers to many Biblical questions, go to BibleStudy.org’s Bible Studies for Beginners

-But doesn’t The Great Commission of Matthew 28:19-20 affirm the doctrine of the Trinity?
+But isn’t The Great Commission of Matthew 28:19-20 clear affirmation of the Trinity?

 “19 Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: 20 teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world.”
 [ASV]

 Brian Hoeck writes:

 This “Great Commission” of Jesus Christ is an oft-quoted proof-text of trinitarians, used to promote their belief in the three-in-one/triune God.
 This is based on the use of the single noun, “name” (as opposed to “names”), applied to three separate nouns – the Father, Son, and holy spirit – thus supposedly three beings with one name (or, according to some versions of triune theology, one being in three manifestations).

 The 1917 Scofield note on this verse states: “The word is in the singular, the “name,” not names.
 Father, Son, and Holy Spirit is the final name of the one triune God.
 It affirms: (1) That God is one.”